-

 characterized by jokes and good humor

-marked by the exercise of good judgment or common sense in practical matters
+marked by the exercise of common sense in practical matters

 catch fire

-relating to the motion of material bodies and the forces associated therewith
+relating to the motion of material bodies and their forces

 inactivity; showing an unusual lack of energy